chef-boneyard/chef-web-docs-2016/step_resource/step_resource_batch_unzip_file_and_move.rst

 ..
 This is an included how-to.

-To run a batch file that unzips and moves |ruby|, do something like:
+To run a batch file that unzips and then moves |ruby|, do something like:

 .. code-block:: ruby